bonham000/everyday-luck-app/documents/TERMS_OF_USE.md

 - Applicability of terms and conditions: The use of any Services and/or the Mobile Application and the making of any Redemptions are subject to these Terms and Conditions of Use.

-- Location: The Mobile Application, the Services and any Redemptions are intended solely for use by Users who access the Mobile Application in Singapore.
-We make no representation that the Services (or any goods or services) are available or otherwise suitable for use outside of Singapore.
-Notwithstanding the above, if you access the Mobile Application, use the Services or make any Redemptions from locations outside Singapore, you do so on your own initiative and are responsible for the consequences and for compliance with all applicable laws.

 - Scope: The Mobile Application, the Services and any Redemptions are for your non-commercial, personal and educational use only and must not be used for business purposes.

 - License to Use Material: By submitting any text or images (including photographs) (“Material”) via the Application, you represent that you are the owner of the Material, or have proper authorization from the owner of the Material to use, reproduce and distribute it.
 You hereby grant us a worldwide, royalty-free, non-exclusive license to use the Material to promote any products or services.
+The Mobile Application is protected by international intellectual property laws and you agree to abide by them.
+Without our prior written consent, you may not download, copy or store the Mobile Application content in any form outside of the Mobile Application and you may not modify, publish, transmit, participate in the transfer or sale of, reproduce, create derivative works based on, distribute, or perform any the Mobile Application content.

 <h3>LOCATION ALERTS AND NOTIFICATIONS</h3>